remlapmot/ivonesamplemr/README.md

 Stata package of useful programs for one-sample Mendelian randomization (MR) / instrumental variable (IV) analyses, including implementations of:

-* additive structural mean model: See `help ivasmm`
+* additive structural mean model: see `help ivasmm`
-* logistic structural mean model: `ivlsmm` command
+* logistic structural mean model: see `help ivlsmm`
-* multiplicative structural mean model: `ivmsmm` command
+* multiplicative structural mean model: see `help ivmsmm`
-* two-stage predictor substitution estimators: `ivtsps` command
+* two-stage predictor substitution estimators: see `ivtsps`
-* two-stage residual inclusion estimators: `ivtsri` command
+* two-stage residual inclusion estimators: see `help ivtsri`
-* moving window versions of these estimators: `ivmw` prefix command
+* moving window versions of these estimators: see `help ivmw`
-* performing estimation within quantiles of the first stage residuals: `ivxtile` prefix command
+* performing estimation within quantiles of the first stage residuals: see `help ivxtile`

 The `ivtsps` and `ivtsri` commands implement the following link functions for the second stage model: